Alexa Dellanos Flaunts Endless Curves On The Beach In A Revealing One-Piece Swimsuit

 Alexa Dellanos stunned her two million Instagram followers yesterday with a gorgeous new photo that added some serious heat to her page.

-Per the post’s geotag, the image was captured on a secluded beach in Puerto Rico, and had a black-and-white filter over it to give it a sultry vibe.
+Per the post’s geotag, the image was captured on a secluded beach in Puerto Rico, and it had a black-and-white filter over it to give it a sultry vibe.
 The camera sat at a far distance from the model as she walked along the soft sand, treating her audience to a full look at the oceanside scene around her.
-The wide-angle also offered a head-to-toe look at the model’s flawless figure, which she showed off in a revealing one-piece swimsuit that did nothing but favors for her endless curves.
+The wide angle also offered a head-to-toe look at the model’s flawless figure, which she showed off in a revealing one-piece swimsuit that did nothing but favors for her endless curves.

 Alexa slayed as she rocked the sexy black swimwear that hugged her hourglass silhouette in all of the right ways.
-The number showcased her toned arms and shoulders thanks to its thin spaghetti straps that were almost impossible to see upon first glance of the snap.
-It also featured a wide scoop neckline that fell daringly low down her chest, leaving her decolletage completely bare and a tantalizing amount of cleavage well on display.
+The number showcased her toned arms and shoulders thanks to its thin spaghetti straps, which were almost impossible to see upon first glance of the snap.
+The swimsuit also featured a wide scoop neckline that fell daringly low down her chest, leaving her decolletage completely bare and putting a tantalizing amount of cleavage well on display.

 The one-piece proceeded to cinch in at the star’s waist to define her flat midsection and curvy hips.
 Its revealing design also allowed Alexa to flaunt her sculpted thighs and long legs in their entirety, much to the delight of her fans.